 This innovative curriculum is written for schools and meets the TEKS objectives for a variety of classes ranging from Health, Family Economics, and Child Development, to other Public Service coursework.
 The AdoptED curriculum includes interactive lessons and hands-on activities that teach students about goal setting, decision-making, the option of adoption, the adoption process, and careers in the adoption field.

-Lindsay is the Outreach Coordinator for AdoptED and loves orchestrating the details for this amazing program.
-Lindsay is also responsible for AdoptED To Go, which is our free TEKS based adoption curriculum that teachers can implement in their own classroom.
-Through her work at Gladney, Lindsay has seen the positive impact that adoption has on birth parents, adoptive parents and children, and loves sharing this message of hope through the AdoptED program and AdoptED To Go.
+Anna is the Education Coordinator for AdoptED and loves supporting this incredible program.
+Anna is also responsible for AdoptED To Go, which is our free TEKS based adoption curriculum that teachers can implement in their own classroom.
+Through her work at Gladney, Anna has seen the impact that adoption has on everyone involved and loves sharing this message of hope through the AdoptED program and AdoptED To-Go.

 Ginny received her Master’s Degree in Family Psychology at Hardin-Simmons University in Abilene, Texas.
 She is a Licensed Professional Counselor and has worked in a variety of settings, mostly with teenagers in crisis situations.
 Through her work with teenaagers, she noticed a need for preparation and education to prevent unneeded crises.
 She believes knowledge is power.
 If a person knows all of their options they are more likely to make an informed decision.